richard-timpson/CS-3500/PS6/README.txt

 Currently, cells out of range return a formulaError.. needs to throw an invalid formula exception. - Fixed 10/11/18 @ 11:33 PM

-Need to change the Open button to Open New.. and create and Open button that replaces the currently open window.
+Need to change the Open button to Open New.. and create an Open button that replaces the currently open window. - Done Jon 10/12/18 8:00 AM

 Add error handeling for opening and saving file issues.